Forensic Access to iPhone/iPad/iPod Devices running Apple iOS

-Full File System Extraction and Keychain Decryption Without a Jailbreak
+Full File System Extraction and Keychain Decryption

-You can either extract the complete file system or use the express extraction option, only acquiring files from the user partition.
+One can either extract the complete file system or use the express extraction option, only acquiring files from the user partition.
 By skipping files stored in the device's system partition, the express extraction option helps reduce the time required to do the job and cut storage space by several gigabytes of static content.

-iOS Forensic Toolkit fully supports the extraction of all jailbroken devices for which a jailbreak is available.
+In addition to agent-based extraction, iOS Forensic Toolkit fully supports the extraction of all jailbroken devices for which a jailbreak is available.
 Full file system extraction and keychain decryption are available for jailbroken devices.
 All public jailbreaks are supported.

 To preserve digital evidence, the chain of custody begins from the first point of data collection to ensure that digital evidence collected during the investigation remains court admissible.
 The new, bootloader-based extraction method delivers repeatable results across extraction sessions.
 When using iOS Forensic Toolkit on a supported device, the checksum of the first extracted image will match checksums of subsequent extractions provided that the device is powered off between extractions and never boots the installed version of iOS in the meantime.